binaryage/totalfinder-web/registration.md

 <img src="/images/totalfinder-registration.png"><br>

-Please make sure you copy and paste license information from the email exactly and without surrounding quotes.
+Please make sure you copy and paste the license information from the email exactly and without surrounding quotes.

 Click Register and you get this happy screen if you did it right: